-3 Non-LWR applicants may use the Licensing Modernization Project (LMP) found in NEI 18-04, Revision 1, "Risk-Informed Performance-Based Guidance for Non Light Water Reactor Licensing Basis Development" (Agencywide Documents Access and Management System (ADAMS) Accession No. ML19241A336), as endorsed by RG 1.233, "Guidance for a Technology-Inclusive, Risk-Informed, and Performance-Based Methodology to Inform the Licensing Basis and Content of Applications for Licenses, Certifications, and Approvals for Non-Light Water Reactors" (ML200091L698).
+4 Non-LWR applicants may use the Licensing Modernization Project (LMP) found in NEI 18-04, Revision 1, "Risk-Informed Performance-Based Guidance for Non Light Water Reactor Licensing Basis Development" (Agencywide Documents Access and Management System (ADAMS) Accession No. ML19241A336), as endorsed by RG 1.233, "Guidance for a Technology-Inclusive, Risk-Informed, and Performance-Based Methodology to Inform the Licensing Basis and Content of Applications for Licenses, Certifications, and Approvals for Non-Light Water Reactors" (ML200091L698).
 Use of the LMP may obviate the need for a non-LWR applicant to implement 10 CFR 50.69 to risk-inform the categorization of SSCs because the LMP includes a risk-informed process for SSC classification.

-incorporated into another program.
+The reviewer should determine which other programs (e.g., programs for maintenance, reliability assurance, and aging management) are being coordinated with the risk-informed ISI/IST programs and whether any parts of the risk-informed ISI/IST programs are being incorporated into another program.
 If so, the reviewer should confirm that all of the programs, taken together, cover the proposed scope of the risk-informed ISI/IST programs.